achatain/nopasswordauthentication/README.md

 In a nutshell, only two requests against the **No Password Authentication** server enables your web app to securely authenticate users, with no need for user registration, storing passwords, and all the hassle of developing a custom authentication mechanism.

-**1. The authentication request:**
+1. The authentication request:

  When your end-user inputs their email address and pushes the login button on your web app, you send an authentication request to the **No Password Authentication** server, passing in your API token and the user's email address.
 No need to capture a password whatsoever.
 Your end-user will automatically receive an email with a authentication link.
 Cliking on this link will send a callback to your web app, including the end-user's email address and a secure nonce.

-**2. The authentication verification:**
+2. The authentication verification:

  When your end-user clicks on the authentication link from the email received in the first step, they are redirected to your web app.
 At this point, you just need to send a verification request to the **No Password Authentication** server, passing in your API token, the user's email address and the nonce.
 The server will perform its magic and let you know whether or not the authentication attempt was verified successfully.
 Then it comes down to you to manage your session and welcome your end-user appropriately!

 ##Trello board
 To keep track of ongoing and upcoming work, have a look at the public Trello board: https://trello.com/b/NhaGm0kA